bahlolab/bioinfotools/file_formats/sam.md

 Example: `PG:Z:0	RG:Z:exampleBAM.bam	SM:Z:exampleBAM.bam`

 ## Flags
-The unmapped reads (Flag 4) are given the chromosome and position of their mapped mate.
+* The unmapped reads (Flag 4) are given the chromosome and position of their mapped mate.

+## Notes
+**Linear alignment**: alignment of read to reference genome that may include INDELs, skips and clipping, but **not** direction changes (one portion of alignment on forward strand and another portion on the reverse strand).
+Can be given in a single SAM record.

+**Chimeric alignment**:

 Sources: